VladRez/idiomatic-programming/rails/README.md

 ```

-When we point our web browser to a web resource this gets sent to
+when pointing to a web resource the URL parameters are automatically captured in a hash called `params`.
+This hash is accessible in any action.

-To have access to books or a book we must define the actions in the controllers:
+`localhost:3000/books/1` is functionally the same as `Book.find(1)` we have a generic way to find any id in the url
 ```ruby
 class BooksController < ApplicationController
     def index